-The TRG aims at simplifying the administrative procedure for appointing supply teachers to replace teachers on leave and providing flexibility for schools to opt to obtain a cash grant by freezing up to 10% of their teaching establishment in aided schools operated under Incorporated Management Committee (IMC).
+The TRG aims at simplifying the administrative procedure for appointing supply teachers to replace teachers on leave and providing flexibility for schools to opt to obtain a cash grant by freezing up to 10% of their teaching establishment in aided schools established with IMCs.
 Schools will have enhanced financial support and autonomy in planning their manpower deployment, organising staff professional development and student learning activities, and employing staff of various disciplines.

-2. Features

-- (a) An annual recurrent cash grant under the TRG is provided to each IMC school to cover approved leave of eligible teachers.
-With the TRG, schools are no longer required to apply for reimbursement of payment for employing supply teachers for teachers on leave lasting for less than 30 days.
-Schools are allowed to claim reimbursement from EMB for appointing supply teachers for regular teachers on maternity leave, sick leave and other approved leave lasting for 30 days or more.
-For leave of 30 to 89 days, expenses incurred for employment of daily-rated supply teachers can be reimbursed.
-For leave of 90 days or more, expenses for monthly term temporary replacements can be reimbursed. - (b) With the consent of the IMC, majority of teachers and parents in advance, schools may opt to obtain a cash grant by freezing up to 10 % of their approved teaching establishment with enhanced rates of computation.
-In this connection, the existing arrangement of Substitute Teacher Grant (STG) is replaced by the TRG for IMC schools.
+- 2. Features - (a) An annual recurrent cash grant under the TRG is provided to each IMC school to cover approved leave of eligible teachers.
+With the TRG, schools are no longer required to apply for reimbursement of supply teachers for teachers on leave lasting for less than 30 days.
+Schools are allowed to claim reimbursement from the EDB for appointing supply teachers for regular teachers on maternity leave, sick leave and other approved leave lasting for 30 days or more.
+For leave of 30 to 89 days, daily-rated supply teachers can be reimbursed.
+For leave of 90 days or more, monthly term temporary replacements can be reimbursed. - (b) With the consent of the IMC, majority of teachers and parents in advance, schools may opt to obtain a cash grant by freezing up to 10 % of their approved teaching establishment with enhanced rates of computation.
+In this connection, the existing arrangement of Substitute Teacher Grant (STG) is replaced by the TRG for IMC schools. - 3.
+Ambit

-3. Ambit